 *Please contact the MCCC School Counselors for eligibility requirements.

-- College Credit+ Composition I and II For students meeting the requirements, this class may be taken for high school (2 credits) and 6 college credits in English.
+- College Credit Plus: Composition I and II For students meeting the requirements, this class may be taken for high school (2 credits) and 6 college credits in English.
 College Composition I and II is thematically organized and focuses on different types of reading and writing including analytical writing, research paper, reading and interpretation of selected literary works.

 - Deadline (.5 Credit) Students learn the fundamentals of journalism by reading and writing news stories, feature stories and editorials, and learn elements of broadcast news, along with basic elements of photography, layout, and design.